stroemlind/artsinalta/README.md

 ### Features Left to Implement

+Here are some features that would be great to implement in the futer to keep the website updated to the user:

 * Add a section with a news board, like blog post or forum
 * Creat a gallery with gallery album, so when selecting an album it opens to a new page displaying all images in that album.